 Dog Motion Sickness Medications

 Dogs that don’t outgrow motion sickness and don’t respond to conditioning may benefit from the use of medication.
-There are a variety of over-the-counter and prescription medications that may quell your dog’s motion sickness symptoms.
+There are a variety of over-the-counter and prescription medications that may decrease your dog’s motion sickness symptoms.

 - Anti-nausea drugs